Visuddhimagga#

 - 8 B. Development in Detail

-- IV.
-The Earth Kasiṇa
+- The Earth Kasiṇa

 - 1 The eighteen faults of a monastery